 If you're expecting a refund from the IRS, our program lets you split the deposit into multiple accounts when you opt for the direct deposit method.

-To split your refund into multiple direct deposit accounts or purchase a savings bond, follow these simple steps:
+To split your refund into multiple direct deposit accounts, follow these simple steps:

 - Complete Your Return: Once you're done with your tax return, navigate to the E-File section from the left menu.